mampfes/hacs_waste_collection_schedule/doc/ics/alba_bs_de.md

 ## How to get the configuration arguments

-- Goto <https://alba-bs.de/service/abfuhrtermine.html> and select your location.
+- Go to <https://alba-bs.de/service/abfuhrtermine.html> and select your location.
 - Copy the link of `ICS-Kalender-Datei` (you may need to click it first and then copy the link from the opened popup)
 - Replace the `url` in the example configuration with this link.
 - Replace the year in the `url` with `{%Y}`.